Skip to content

 RetroArch is intended to be easily controlled with a controller.
 RetroArch uses the overall term controller which encompasses all input hardware that could be described by the terms joypad, gamepad, joystick, and others.

-RetroArch works many platforms.
+RetroArch works on many platforms.
 Each of these platforms has one or more input systems.
 These input systems in turn differ widely in the way they enumerate the pad buttons.
 For this reason, your joypad buttons may be mapped differently depending on if you are using Windows, Mac, or Linux.

 Navigating on RetroArch is as easy as you can imagine.
 Depending on the device you have, the control scheme is determined automatically.
 For example, if you are going to use it on a computer, the basic key combinations of the keyboard will apply.
 You move with the arrow keys and select with the Enter key, and you return with the Backspace key.
-If you plug a controller, you can also move with the D-Pad keys.
+If you plug in a controller, you can also move with the D-Pad keys.

 RetroPad Conceptual Diagram